Helbling-Technik/HelMoRo/docs/hardware/bill_of_materials.md

-The bill of materials contains all components that are needed for Helmoro.
-You can look at the parts in the CAD.
+The bill of materials contains all components of Helmoro.
+Use the model-browser in the widget to search for a specific part by part number.

 <iframe src="https://helbling1.autodesk360.com/shares/public/SHd38bfQT1fb47330c99731a7793064db00d?mode=embed" width="1024" height="768" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>